workupdate/priwork/README.md

 - 💡 Drive thought leadership in fintech and open banking
 - 📊 Blend product thinking, storytelling, and SEO-based distribution

-👉 *Read the titles.
-They’ll tell you how I think.*

 ---